artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 ### Heroku Days

 In the beginning, Artsy deployed most services on Heroku.
+There were fewer engineers and teams, so the engineering organization was less impacted by the problems described above.

 [Heroku review apps][heroku-review-app-docs] were used on some teams sparingly.